 As a result, any changes made to the pool variable within the deposit(address _lpToken, uint256 _amount) function will not change the pools mapping in the contract’s on-chain storage due to the fact that variables that use the “memory” keyword are only scoped within the function itself.
 From there, the contract updates the pool.accRewardsPerToken within the updatePool(address _lpToken) function, which uses storage.
 So now, within the updatePool(address _lpToken) function the pool.accRewardsPerToken that is updated increases vastly as it was technically a new pool and not associated to the pool in memory.

-Following this vulnerability and misuse between memory and storage, the miner.rewardWriteoff within the deposit(address _lpToken, uint256 _amount) function is miscalculated as well as using the incorrect pool.accRewardsPerToken, as we are still within the deposit function which is handling a memory cached instance of pool.
+Following this vulnerability and misuse between memory and storage, the An individual miner or cloud mining company.
+A cloud mining ...
+More.rewardWriteoff within the deposit(address _lpToken, uint256 _amount) function is miscalculated as well as using the incorrect pool.accRewardsPerToken, as we are still within the deposit function which is handling a memory cached instance of pool.

 In addition to the deposit function, anyone, such as Grap Finance, can obtain an insane amount of minted tokens when they execute the claimRewards(address _lpToken) function.
 This function, which is used to grab their rewards, ends up calling _claimCoverRewards(Pool memory pool, Miner memory miner) which references the miner.rewardWriteoff that we highlighted above.
 As that variable is much smaller than the actual pool.accRewardsPerToken, the contract results in minting an abundance of tokens.

-CipherTrace hopes this background in the exploited bug brings to light the importance of thorough security audits and pentesting of smart contracts on whichever A blockchain—the technology underlying bitcoin and other c...
+CipherTrace hopes this background in the exploited bug brings to light the importance of thorough security audits and pentesting of smart contracts on whichever A blockchain is a shared digital ledger, or a continually up...
 More one chooses to deploy to.
 While Grap Finance returned the funds they received through the exploit, the original hacker was still able to net over $4M from the DeFi protocol, and COVER token’s value has since plummeted by nearly 99%.